Greater Recognition of Pediatric MS

 If you are concerned about your child having MS, it’s never a bad idea to ask about it.
 Your doctor can help determine whether or not it may be a possibility in your child’s case.
 Starting the conversation about pediatric MS may help get the journey to diagnosis started.

-What have we learned over the years about pediatric MS?
+What have we learned about pediatric MS over the years?

-Although we still have a lot to learn about pediatric MS, there are some things we have learned over time that have changed our understanding of the condition.
-Several of these include:1,2
+Though we still have a lot to learn about pediatric MS, over time we have learned several things that have changed our understanding of the condition.
+Some of these include:1,2

-- Over 93 percent of all cases of pediatric MS are relapsing-remitting.
+- More than 93 percent of all cases of pediatric MS are relapsing-remitting.
 This is more than for adults.

 - Relapses are 2 to 3 times more common in kids than adults.
 However, kids tend to recover faster and more fully than adults.